toolleeo/cli-apps/README.md

 * [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal, including todos, calendar, JIRA, etc.
 * [zeitkatze](https://github.com/leonmavr/zeitkatze) - Simplest stopwatch in a linux console.

+## <a name="programming-boilerplate"></a>Program templates and boilerplate

+Utilities that generate licenses, documentation structure (README files), project directories and other boilerplate for software projects.

+* [add-gitignore](https://github.com/TejasQ/add-gitignore) - Interactively generate a .gitignore for software projects.
+* [boilr](https://github.com/tmrts/boilr) - Boilerplate template manager that generates files or directories from template repositories.
+* [clog](https://github.com/clog-tool/clog-cli) - Creates a changelog automatically from local git metadata.
+* [Cookiecutter](https://github.com/cookiecutter/cookiecutter) - A cross-platform command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, C projects.
+* [kickstart](https://github.com/Keats/kickstart) - Scaffolding tool to get new projects up and running quickly.
+* [legit](https://github.com/captainsafia/legit) - Automagically generates a LICENSE file for the current working directory that you are in or a license header for a file where applicable.
+* [license-up](https://github.com/nikitavoloboev/license-up) - Create a license quickly for a given name.
+* [mklicense](https://github.com/cezaraugusto/mklicense) - CLI tool for easily generating the text of the most common licenses.
+* [Proji](https://github.com/nikoksr/proji) - Powerful cross-platform CLI project templating tool.
+* [readme-md-generator](https://github.com/kefranabg/readme-md-generator) - CLI that generates beautiful README.md files.
+* [upnup](https://github.com/tomit4/upnup) - A command line utility that generates a LICENSE file in the current working directory.

 ## <a name="programming"></a>Programming

 Tools for developers, including debuggers, testing, line counters, boilerplate and license generators, etc..

-* [add-gitignore](https://github.com/TejasQ/add-gitignore) - Interactively generate a .gitignore for software projects.
 * [argbash](https://github.com/matejak/argbash) - Bash argument parsing code generator.
-* [boilr](https://github.com/tmrts/boilr) - Boilerplate template manager that generates files or directories from template repositories.
 * [cgasm](https://github.com/bnagy/cgasm) - Pronounced “SeekAzzem”, it is a standalone, offline terminal-based tool with no dependencies that gives me x86 assembly documentation.
 * [chars](https://github.com/antifuchs/chars) - Display names and codes for various ASCII (and unicode) characters / code points.
 * [cloc](https://github.com/AlDanial/cloc) - Tool for counting blank lines, comment lines, and physical lines of source code in many programming languages.
-* [clog](https://github.com/clog-tool/clog-cli) - Creates a changelog automatically from local git metadata.
 * [CodeMark CLI](https://github.com/rootCircle/codemark-cli) - Helps you manage coding assignments and tests; easily initialize the configuration, list assignments, fetch and check your code, submit your code for grading, and get AI-powered error recommendations.
-* [Cookiecutter](https://github.com/cookiecutter/cookiecutter) - A cross-platform command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, C projects.
 * [Cppcheck](http://cppcheck.net/) - Static analysis tool for C/C++ code providing unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.
 * [dtool](https://github.com/guoxbin/dtool) - Collection of development tools.
 * [fastmod](https://github.com/facebookincubator/fastmod) - A tool to assist you with large-scale codebase refactors, and it supports most of codemod's options.
 It is focused on improving the use case "I want to use interactive mode to make sure my regex is correct, and then I want to apply the regex everywhere".